datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### insertLast
-inserts a node at the end of the list.
+inserts a node at the end of the list in O(1) runtime and returns the inserted node.

 ```js
 const last4 = doublyLinkedList.insertLast(4);